Marsha Kazarosian

 Marsha V. Kazarosian (Մարշա Ղազարոսյան) is an American attorney in Haverhill, Massachusetts notable for handling high-profile cases in the New England area.
 Her handling of a gender discrimination case involving a country club brought her national recognition.
-She represented one of the teenaged defendants in the 1990 murder of a young husband by his wife Pamela Smart, who conspired with her teenaged lover to murder her husband for insurance money; the story became the basis of the subsequent movie To Die For starring Nicole Kidman, and the television movie Murder in New Hampshire starring Helen Hunt.
+She represented one of the teenaged defendants in the 1990 murder of a young husband by his wife Pamela Smart, who conspired with her teenaged lover to murder her husband for insurance money; the story became the basis of the movie To Die For starring Nicole Kidman, and the television movie Murder in New Hampshire starring Helen Hunt.
 Her legal skill was the subject of a cover story entitled The Power of Marsha Kazarosian in a publication geared to the legal community.

 Kazarosian's law practice focuses on civil litigation, family law, discrimination personal injury, police brutality, gender discrimination, ethics in government, rape victims, sexual harassment, police misconduct, insurance issues, and general litigation.
-She has appeared on local television regularly to discuss legal matters.
+She has often appeared on local television discussing legal matters.

 Kazarosian is the daughter of the late Armenian American lawyer Paul Kazarosian, and both of her parents were children of survivors of the 1915 Armenian genocide.
-Since the age of four, Marsha Kazarosian wanted to be a lawyer like her father.
+Since the age of four, Marsha wanted to be a lawyer like her father.
 She graduated from Phillips Academy in 1974, the University of Massachusetts Amherst in 1978, and earned a J.D. degree from Suffolk University Law School in 1982.